fernest/MCDM-framework/README.md

 - Ranking alternatives

-The more detailed description of each step will be published soon
+The more detailed description of the framework and each step will be published soon

 ## The framework‘s tools